-Additionally, the PHED Committee requested that existing site approvals be reflected in the draft proposed DMA, so non-standard conversions sometimes reflect what projects have been approved for.
+Additionally, the PHED Committee instructed that, when requested by a property owner, existing site approvals be reflected in the draft proposed DMA.
+Non-standard conversions sometimes reflect these project approvals.

 The following pages will give detail on all of the non-standard conversions in this plan area.